Tomcli/community/teps/0059-allow-custom-task-to-be-embedded-in-pipeline.md

 - Users don't have to manage the custom task CR.
 Since custom task CR is namespace scope.
 Currently if there are multiple users in the same namespace, they will have conflicts when they are using the same name for their custom task CR.
+- In KFP, we need all the templates and task spec live in each pipeline.
+Currently, having all the custom task templates living in the Kubernetes namespace scope means that we have to make multiple API calls to Kubernetes in order to get all the pipeline information to render in our API/UI.

 ## Requirements